Discrete Guidance Matching: Exact Guidance for Discrete Flow Matching: Discrete Flow Guidance

 \section{Discrete Flow Guidance}

-In this section, we introduce a novel guidance framework to model discrete data.
-This guidance can be applied to both discrete flow models and discrete diffusion models \citep{campbell2022continuous,sun2022score,austin2021structured,lou2023discrete,shi2024simplified,sahoo2024simple}.
-More detailed discussion can be found in \cref{ap:indepth}.
+In this section, we introduce our general guidance framework for modeling discrete data.
+It can be applied to both discrete flow models and discrete diffusion models \citep{campbell2022continuous,sun2022score,austin2021structured,lou2023discrete,shi2024simplified,sahoo2024simple}.
+More detailed discussions can be found in \cref{ap:indepth}.